Our team is here to support you 24/7. Please feel free to provide your queries. You will get response within few minutes.

 Accommodation: Teahouse

-You’ll come across a large stupa and then get to a valley where stands the well-known monastery of Kargu Choling Monastery in Samagaun.
+You’ll come across a large stupa and then get to a valley where the well-known monastery of Kargu Choling Monastery in Samagaun.

 Trekking time: 4-5 hours